Hermien Peters

-Hermien Peters (Hechtel-Eksel, 19 November 1994) is a Belgian sprint canoeist who competes in international elite events.
+Hermien Peters (born 19 November 1994) is a Belgian sprint canoeist who competes in international elite events.
 She is a Youth Olympic bronze medalist, three time World silver medalist.

 Personal life

-She is the older sister of Artuur Peters who competed at the 2016 Summer Olympics.
+Peters was born in Hechtel-Eksel and is the older sister of Artuur Peters who competed at the 2016 Summer Olympics.

 Career

 Peters first came to national prominence winning a bronze medal in the Girls' canoe sprint at the 2010 Summer Youth Olympics in Singapore.
 This was followed in rapid succession by a slew of medals in Junior and U23 World and European championships.

 In 2011, she won the K-1 1000 metres at the European Junior Canoe Sprint Championships in Zagreb, Croatia.
 Later that month, she won silver medals in the K-1 500 and K-1 1000 metres at the World Junior Canoe Sprint Championships in Brandenburg an der Havel, Germany.

 In 2012, she won both the K-1 500 and K-1 1000 metres titles at the European Junior Canoe Sprint Championships in Montemor-o-Velho, Portugal.

 In July 2016, four years after winning the European title K-1 500 metres as a junior, she crowned herself European champion over that same distance in the U23 category at the 2016 European U23 Canoe Sprint Championships in Plovdiv, Bulgaria.
 Two days later, she added a silver medal to her collection finishing 2nd in the K-1 200 metres at the same championships.
 At the end of that month of July, at the World U23 Canoe Sprint Championships in Minsk, Belarus, she won silver in the K-1 500 metres.

 In June 2017, she prolonged her European title K-1 500 metres at the 2017 European U23 Canoe Sprint Championships in Belgrad, Serbia.